Al Capone: Early life

 Alphonse Gabriel Capone was born in Brooklyn, a borough of New York City, on January 17, 1899.
 His parents were Italian immigrants Teresa (1867–1952) and Gabriele Capone (1865–1920), both born in Angri, a small municipality outside of Naples in the province of Salerno.
 His father was a barber and his mother was a seamstress.
 Capone's family had immigrated to the United States in 1893 by ship, first going through the port city of Fiume, Austria-Hungary (modern-day Rijeka, Croatia).
 The family settled at 95 Navy Street, in the Brooklyn Navy Yard.
 When Capone was aged 11, he and his family moved to 38 Garfield Place in Park Slope, Brooklyn.

 Capone's parents had eight other children: James Vincenzo Capone, who later changed his name to Richard Hart and became a Prohibition agent in Homer, Nebraska; Raffaele James Capone, also known as Ralph Capone or "Bottles", who took charge of his brother's beverage industry; Salvatore "Frank" Capone; Ermina Capone, who died at the age of one; Ermino "John" Capone; Albert Capone; Matthew Capone and Mafalda Capone.
 Ralph and Frank worked with Al in his criminal empire.
 Frank did so until his death on April 1, 1924.
 Ralph ran Al's bottling companies (both legal and illegal) early on and was also the front man for the Chicago Outfit until he was imprisoned for tax evasion in 1932.

 Capone showed promise as a student but had trouble with the rules at his strict parochial Catholic school.
 His schooling ended at the age of 14 after he was expelled for hitting a female teacher in the face.
 Capone worked at odd jobs around Brooklyn, including a candy store and a bowling alley.
 From 1916 to 1918, he played semi-professional baseball.
 Following this, Capone was influenced by gangster Johnny Torrio, whom he came to regard as a mentor.

-Capone married Mae Josephine Coughlin at age 19, on December 30, 1918.
-She was Irish Catholic and earlier that month had given birth to their son Albert Francis "Sonny" Capone (1918–2004).
+Capone married Mae Josephine Coughlin at age 19 on December 30, 1918.
+She was Irish Catholic and had given birth to their son Albert Francis "Sonny" Capone (1918–2004) earlier that month.
 Albert lost most of his hearing in his left ear as a child.
-Capone was under the age of 21, and his parents had to consent in writing to the marriage.
+Since Capone was under the age of 21, his parents had to consent in writing to the marriage.
 By all accounts, the two had a happy marriage.